-4.1 Subject to any agreement to the contrary binding it to other Bureaux and/or to any national legal or regulatory provisions, each Bureau shall set out the conditions under which it grants, refuses or withdraws its approval to correspondents established in the country for which it is competent.
+4.1 Subject to any agreement to the contrary binding it to other Bureaux and/or to any national legal or regulatory provisions, each Bureau shall, with complete autonomy, set out the conditions under which it grants, refuses or withdraws its approval to correspondents established in the country for which it is competent.
+Each Bureau has at any time the right to exercise control over correspondents established in the country for which it is competent.